Important update – Openreach stop sell at selected Exchanges

 Openreach will trial the stop sell and withdrawal of existing copper-based voice and data services connected to Salisbury (STSALIS) and Mildenhall (EAMIL) exchanges.
 Services impacted include all those that use WLR and Local Loop Unbundled Metallic Path Facility (MPF) as the underlying copper line for voice and/or data.

-Openreach intends to follow this initial trial with further stop sell activity at 117 FTTP Priority exchanges from 29th June 2021 and a second tranche of 51 FTTP exchanges from 5th October 2021 and a third tranche of 51 FTTP exchanges from 25th January 2022.
+Openreach intends to follow this initial trial with further stop sell activity at 117 FTTP Priority exchanges from 29th June 2021, a second tranche of 51 FTTP exchanges from 5th October 2021 and a third tranche of 51 FTTP exchanges from 25th January 2022.

 When will the stop sell commence?

 The first stage of this trial site withdrawal is for a stop sell to be imposed for all NEW provides including new orders, moves and changes to existing lines.
 This will be followed by a full product withdrawal “End of Life” of all existing lines on impacted products.
 The relevant dates for each trial exchange are:

 - Stop sell date 1st December 2020.